Home

 minutes and enjoy my new life.

-Recovery time takes anywhere from 6 months to a year.
-It has
+from 6 months to a year.
+It has been three years since

-stem cell transplant.
-Some are approved by FDA, some are still
+Some are approved by FDA, some are still not yet ready for

 part of your research.
 If you think you might be a candidate,